Newburgh, New York: Media

+Infrastructure

 Transportation

-Allegiant Air, Frontier, and Play airlines provide passenger flights Stewart International Airport, west of the city.
+Allegiant Air and Breeze Airways provide passenger flights Stewart International Airport, west of the city.
 Metro-North Railroad, at Beacon station on the opposite east shore of the Hudson River, accessible via the Newburgh–Beacon Ferry during peak hours, connects to commuter rail service on the Hudson Line, with frequent commuter rail service to Westchester County and Grand Central Terminal in New York City.
 There is also service on the Metro-North Railroad Port Jervis Line from nearby Salisbury Mills—Cornwall station to Hoboken Terminal and Secaucus Junction in New Jersey and connects to Penn Station in New York City.
 The last Albany-Weehawken trains through Newburgh left in 1958 when the New York Central ended service north of West Haverstraw on the West Shore Railroad.

 The River Rose is a sight-seeing ferry on a paddlewheel style boat.
 While it does not offer point-to-point commuter service across the Hudson River, from May 31 to October 31 it offers local cruises.
 Hudson River Adventures runs sightseeing tours on its conventional style cruise Pride of the Hudson, running cruises, May to October.

 Ulster County Area Transit provides limited bus service to New Paltz on its route X. Short Line, part of Coach USA, provides daily service down Route 32 to Central (Hudson) Valley and points in New Jersey and New York City.
-Local service is also provided within the city.
-Leprechaun Lines also provides a Newburgh-Beacon-Stewart link.
+Local service is also provided within the city by Newburgh Area Transit Leprechaun Lines also provides a Newburgh-Beacon-Stewart link.
 Coach USA also provides transportation to other points in Orange County, including Middletown and Woodbury.

 New York State Route 32 and U.S. Route 9W pass through the city.
 New York State Route 17K and New York State Route 207 also reach their eastern termini within city limits.
 Interstate 84 passes just north of the city and the New York State Thruway (I-87) not far to the west.